AsemDevs/Users-List-REST-API-Integration/README.md

 ## Customization

+You can customize the plugin by modifying the following options:

+- Open Settings > User Spotlight Pro in your WordPress admin dashboard.
+- Custom endpoint: Change the default `/user-list` endpoint to your preferred URLs.
+- Number of users per page: Adjust the number of users displayed per page.

 User Spotlight Pro uses Bootstrap for its responsive design and styling.
 You can easily customize the appearance by modifying the Bootstrap classes in the template files located in the `templates` directory.

 If you want to use a different CSS framework or your custom styles, you can replace the Bootstrap classes with your desired classes and update the styles accordingly.